 Was it Comfortable?

-The WOW Air cabin was comfortable for a budget airline.
+The cabin was comfortable for a budget airline.
 There were obviously “no frills”.
 However, it was definitely somewhat more comfortable than other budget airlines I have flown with before.
-The seats were fabric, not some sort of plastic/ leatherette that you see on other flights.
+The WOW Air seats were fabric, not some sort of plastic/ leatherette that you see on other flights.
 Another plus was that our flight to Boston was only 50% full so we could spread out and have a bit more room.
-I suspect, once these flights are more established, and during the Summer, that this will not be the case.
+I suspect that during peak season (summer and school holidays) that this is not always the case.

 The Little Things